vitty84/WAFBench/README.md

 * About the format of request file, please refer to [wb Readme](./wb/README.md)

-It is strongly recommended that use one of generators to generate request file from high level information rather than writing them by own.
+It is strongly recommended that edit the request file from high level information, like yaml, for your customized packets rather than writing raw packet data ,like pkt, by own.

-Here is an example to use [YAML generator](./Generator/README.md):
+Meanwhile the [pywb](./pywb/README.md) can directly send request that defined by yaml format. :

 ```
 cd example
-../Generator/YAML_generator.py packets/test-1-packet.yaml -o /tmp/packet.pkt
-wb -F /tmp/packet.pkt -c 20 -t 5 10.0.1.44:12701
+../pywb/pywb.py packets/test-1-packet.yaml -c 20 -t 5 10.0.1.44:12701
 ```

-You can also refer to `./example/WB-SEND-PACKET-FROM-YAML.sh`.
+You can also refer to `./example/PYWB-SEND-PACKET.sh`.

 #### Conduct WAF Correctness Testing